 Patient Engagement: Engaging patients and using their knowledge of their own medical histories is a critical aspect of the diagnostic process.
 Incorporating the patient's perspective, engaging them in their care, and leveraging their knowledge to improve the diagnostic process will lead to fundamentally better outcomes.
 In tracing the causes of diagnostic error, one analysis revealed four principal categories: 1) ignoring patients' knowledge, 2) disrespecting patients, 3) failing to communicate, and 4) engaging in manipulation or deception.
 The authors recommend new lifelong learning requirements to improve and maintain clinician communication skills.
 Additionally, patient engagement was cited as a key component to improve the management of test results.
 By improving patient access to their own medical records, including through the use of open notes platforms, documentation errors may be more readily identified and remediated.
+The authors recommend new lifelong learning requirements to improve and maintain clinician communication skills.
+Additionally, patient engagement was cited as a key component to improve the management of test results.
+By improving patient access to their own medical records, including through the use of open notes platforms, documentation errors may be more readily identified and remediated.

 Impact of Electronic Health Records (EHR) on Diagnostic Quality and Safety: Diagnostic quality and safety can be advanced significantly if EHRs have the capacity to collect key information related to diagnosis and are interoperable within and across organizations.
-Interoperability is particularly relevant to diagnosis given the frequent occurrence of errors when information fails to transfer easily across systems.
-One study of 925 medical offices found that a lower score on patient safety culture was significantly correlated with more frequently reported health IT problems, including unavailability of lab or imaging tests.
-However, an increased reliance on electronic notification systems can lead to increased incidence of key diagnostic alerts being ignored by the recipient provider.
-One study recommended that institutional and system-level policies be created to assign a responsible entity for following-up on abnormal or critical test results, and that these policies be accompanied by structures to ensure accountability to promote adherence.
+Interoperability is particularly relevant to diagnosis, given the frequent occurrence of errors when information fails to transfer easily across systems.
+One study of 925 medical offices found that a lower score on patient safety culture was significantly correlated with more frequently reported health informational technology (health IT) problems, including unavailability of lab or imaging tests.
+However, an increased reliance on electronic notification systems can lead to increased incidence of key diagnostic alerts being ignored by the recipient provider (i.e., alert fatigue).
+One study recommended that institutional and system-level policies be created to assign a responsible entity for following up on abnormal or critical test results, and that these policies be accompanied by structures to ensure accountability to promote adherence.

 Transitions of Care: Problems with transitions of care and errors during care transitions (e.g., loss of information critical to patient care) can be a direct cause of and have a significant impact on diagnostic errors.
-One study suggested that adverse events due to communication challenges were common, and that these could be attributable to the failure to document and convey important diagnostic information.
+One study suggested that adverse events due to communication challenges were common and that these could be attributable to the failure to document and convey important diagnostic information.

-Communication, Health Literacy, and Cultural Competency: Communication-between the provider and the patient, and between providers-is a key issue in diagnostic quality and safety.
+Communication, Health Literacy, and Cultural Competency: Communication-between the provider and the patient and between providers-is a key issue in diagnostic quality and safety.
 When communicating with patients about their diagnoses, healthcare professionals should be sensitive to the patients' health literacy and cultural needs or preferences.
-Clinicians can enhance communication and increase understanding by employing strategies like teach back.
+Clinicians can enhance communication and increase understanding by employing strategies like the teach-back method.